BryanCloudDev/designli-technical-test/README.md

 ## Additional Information

 - The application uses Swagger for API documentation.
 You can access the Swagger UI at `/api` when the application is running.
-- For more detailed information about the NestJS framework, visit the [NestJS Documentation](https://docs.nestjs.com).
 - A comprehensive Postman documentation for the API endpoints is available at [Postman Documentation](https://documenter.getpostman.com/view/15984313/2sB3dLTB7t).